forestdatapartnership/whisp/README.md

 # Earth Engine project name
 PROJECT="my-ee-project"
 ```
 Where you must replace the GEE project name by your own.

+Note: this should be a registered cloud project.
+If unsure of this check pic here: https://developers.google.com/earth-engine/cloud/assets

 # Contributing